 Most horses don’t need regular bathing to keep their skin and coat healthy, so long as they are groomed well, with sweat rinsed off thoroughly and loose hair brushed out.
 In fact, over-shampooing, without sufficient rinsing, can cause dry skin and other related conditions.
 But a thorough bath is useful for show days, and when you really want to shift some of that dirt and show your horse off.

 Ideally, wash your horse on a warm day and ensure you can dry them off sufficiently afterwards, whether it’s by walking them in the sun, with heat lamps or towel-drying.
+If you’re likely to be bathing throughout the winter, it might be worth investing in one of the best portable hot showers for horses.

 How to bath a horse: step by step